 Register NowWhere: Ft.
 Pierre, South Dakota

-Total length: 320 miles
+Total length: 45 miles

-Horses: Hay, grain, and any other special needs for horses to be arranged by individual riders.
-Water for horses will be available at each campsite and along the trail as necessary.
-Portable corrals for horses will also need to be supplied by participants.
-Horses crossing state lines into must have current (within 30 days) health certificates and negative coggins.
-In addition, brand inspection papers are required to enter the state of North Dakota.
+Horses: Hay, grain, and any other special needs for horse feed to be arranged by individual riders.
+Water for horses will be available at the Stanley County Fairgrounds at Ft.
+Pierre and along the trail as necessary.
+Horses kept at the fairgrounds must be stalled.
+The cost of stalling is $10.00 per horse per night.
+Hay bags are required and if bedding is used, it must be wood shavings.
+Horses crossing state lines must have current (within 12 months) negative COGGINS test results.
 No stud horses or non-tethered foals will be permitted on the ride.Ride Map & Schedule